SRCEM-AIML/C25_ShreyaRaut_Assignment2/README.md

 Pushing it to Docker Hub

-🛠 How to Trigger the Pipeline?
-Make any changes to the project and push them to GitHub.

-Jenkins will automatically pull, build, and deploy the latest version.
+To trigger the pipeline, push any changes to GitHub, and Jenkins will handle the deployment automatically.

-🔗 Important Links
+Important Links
 GitHub Repository: C25_ShreyaRaut_Assignment2

 Docker Hub Image: shreyaraut12/studentproject

-📌 Conclusion
+Conclusion
-This project demonstrates a fully automated CI/CD pipeline with Django, Docker, and Jenkins, ensuring efficient deployment using best DevOps practices.
+This project demonstrates a full CI/CD pipeline with Django, Docker, and Jenkins.
+It ensures that every code change is automatically built, tested, and deployed using best DevOps practices.